melissa-hay/MySQL/README.md

 - You can use them with `SELECT`, `INSERT`, `UPDATE`, and `DELETE` clauses, but they are most often used with `SELECT`.

 # Subqueries (nested queries)
-A **subquery** is a query within a query and it is used to answer multiple part questions.
+A **subquery** is a `SELECT` statement within another statement; it is used to answer multiple part questions.
+A subquery cannot include an `ORDER BY` clause.

 A subquery may occur in :
 - A `SELECT`, `INSERT`, `UPDATE` or `DELETE` clause